‘Let those who are wise consider the steadfast love of God’ (43)

 That evocative phrase ‘Those who go down to the sea in boats’ in verse 23 inspired Henry Purcell to write a motet on those middle verses.
 A few of the usual composers like Ravenscroft and Lassus also appear in the listings, though none seem quite right for the attention of small groups.
 A short piece on the first two verses by Paschal de L’Estocart published 1583 may suit a quartet, although the original calls for a countertenor:

-Earlier posts also canvassed various music associated with this long (43 verse) song.
-At South Woden, we make another approach to Isaac Everett’s three-part refrain from The Emergent Psalter.
-We sang it back in 2013 and enjoyed the bluesy feel, as well as the admixture, as indicated at the outset, of various ideas that reflect the multiple voices, demands and pressures impinging on our consciousness from all angles.
-Composer Isaac Everett has taken the psalm’s two internal antiphons, then added a tag:
+An interesting approach is found in Isaac Everett’s three-part refrain from The Emergent Psalter.
+Enjoyed the bluesy feel, as well as the admixture, as indicated at the outset, of various ideas that reflect the multiple voices, demands and pressures impinging on our consciousness from all angles.
+The composer has taken the psalm’s two internal antiphons, then added a tag:

 - Let them give thanks to God for mercy and love, for wondrous deeds for humanity (verses 1, 15 and 31); and secondly